Overview – Timbavati NR

 The main habitats in the parks are grassy plains and mixed woodland.
 In the rainy season, the vegetation tends to be quite thick, but this doesn't interfere much with the wildlife viewing because of the off-road driving permits.

 Weather & Climate

 Cool mornings and warm afternoons characterize the Dry season (May to September), with its low-key winter climate.
 Don’t underestimate how cold it can get in the morning, though.
-You should rug up or you’ll struggle to enjoy an early game drive.
+You should remember to dress warmly, or you’ll struggle to enjoy an early game drive.
 The temperature starts building with the rainfall in September, with the humidity of summer (October to April) soon smothering the landscape.